 \subsubsection{Problem Statement and Boundary Conditions}

 The canonical two-dimensional lid-driven cavity problem is selected as the benchmark test case.
-The computational domain is a square cavity of dimension 1 × 1.
-The top wall (lid) moves with a uniform velocity $U_{\mathrm{lid}}$ in the positive $x$direction, while the remaining three walls are at no-slip condition.
-This configuration induces a primary recirculating vortex within the cavity, with additional secondary vortices appearing near the corners as the Reynolds number increases.
-The governing equations for incompressible, viscous, and laminar steady flow consist of the continuity and Navier–Stokes equations.
-The continuity equation is expressed as
+The computational domain is a square cavity of dimension $1 \times 1$.
+The top wall (lid) moves with a uniform velocity $U_{\mathrm{lid}}$ in the positive $x$-direction, while the remaining three walls satisfy the no-slip boundary condition.
+This configuration generates a primary recirculating vortex inside the cavity, with additional secondary vortices developing near the corners as the Reynolds number increases.